whamcloud/VictoriaLogs/docs/victorialogs/README.md

         Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -internalselect.disable
-        Whether to disable /internal/select/* HTTP endpoints -journald.ignoreFields array
+        Whether to disable /internal/select/* HTTP endpoints -internalselect.maxConcurrentRequests int
+        The limit on the number of concurrent requests to /internal/select/* endpoints; other requests are put into the wait queue; see https://docs.victoriametrics.com/victorialogs/cluster/ (default 100)
+  -journald.ignoreFields array
         Comma-separated list of fields to ignore for logs ingested over journald protocol.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/journald/#dropping-fields
         Supports an array of values separated by comma or specified via multiple flags.